sofathitesh/doconce/trunk/docs/demos/tutorial/tutorial.rst

 Dependencies
 ------------

-Doconce depends on the Python package
+If you make use of preprocessor directives in the Doconce source, either `Preprocess <http://code.google.com/p/preprocess>`_ or `Mako <http://www.makotemplates.org>`_ must be installed.
+To make LaTeX documents (without going through the reStructuredText format) you also need `ptex2tex <http://code.google.com/p/ptex2tex>`_ and some style files that ``ptex2tex`` potentially makes use of.
+Going from reStructuredText to formats such as XML, OpenOffice, HTML, and LaTeX requires `docutils <http://docutils.sourceforge.net>`_.
+Making Sphinx documents requires of course `Sphinx <http://sphinx.pocoo.org>`_.
-`preprocess <http://code.google.com/p/preprocess/>`_.
-To make LaTeX documents (without going through the reStructuredText format) you also need `ptex2tex <http://code.google.com/p/ptex2tex>`_ and some style files that ptex2tex potentially makes use of.
-Going from reStructuredText to formats such as XML, OpenOffice, HTML, and LaTeX requires `docutils <http://docutils.sourceforge.net/>`_.
-Making Sphinx documents requires of course `sphinx <http://sphinx.pocoo.org>`_.
+All of the mentioned potential dependencies are pure Python packages which are easily installed.

 Warning/Disclaimer